qruto/laravel-wave/README.md

 💳 [Sponsoring directly to savings jar](https://send.monobank.ua/jar/3eG4Vafvzq) with card or Apple Pay/Google Pay.

 ## Installation

-First release 🎉 Works well at home, but should be battle tested before **1.0**.
-Feedbacks appreciated!

-You can install packages to server and client sides via composer with npm:
+Install **Wave** on both server and client sides using Composer and npm:

 ```bash
 composer require qruto/laravel-wave
 npm install laravel-wave
 ```

-Change broadcast driver in your `.env` file:
+Then, set your `.env` file to use the `redis` broadcasting driver:

 ```ini
 BROADCAST_DRIVER=redis